 The Statement of Licensing Policy is also used by the Fylde Borough Council’s Licensing Committee and Panels, which are responsible for deciding on all cases where relevant representations against an application have been received.
 In these cases, the policy sets out what issues the Committee or Panels can consider when reaching their decision.

-As a result of this feedback, we are confident that the final document will accurately reflect the views that emerged as a result of this consultation.
-It seeks to strike a balance between allowing Fylde’s entertainment venues the greater freedoms and flexibility that the Licensing Act offers allowing them to thrive whilst at the same time protecting public safety and the quality of life for everyone who lives, works or visits the borough.
+We are confident that this Policy seeks to strike a balance between allowing Fylde’s entertainment venues the greater freedoms and flexibility that the Licensing Act offers allowing them to thrive whilst at the same time protecting public safety and the quality of life for everyone who lives, works or visits the borough.
 It will now be kept under constant review and will be re-published at least every five years.